 Got baking powder, fast-action yeast, salt, and all-purpose flour?
-Then you’re already most of the way there to making this delicious easy homemade bread.
+Then you’re already most of the way there to making this delicious easy homemade bread recipe (and it’s even vegan too!).

 You can choose between using water or plant-based milk as an ingredient to produce this perfectly springy loaf with the perfect toasting texture, a defined crumb, and a slightly chewy thin crust.